Resource theory of Absolute Negativity: Resources from regular polyhedral cones in the Bloch sphere

 Following the above, the contribution to the AWN in $(\vec{\rho},\vec{\mathbb{L}})$ comes exclusively from the set of states $\vec{\rho}$ which in Appendix \ref{sapp:geom_exp_rob} we demonstrate to have a robustness measure:

-with $\mathcal{I}^{+}[x]=\max\{x,0\}$ the non-negative part of the identity function.
+with $\mathcal{I}^{+}[x]=\max\{x,0\}$ the non-negative part of the identity function and $\hat{\v{\beta}}_k[U] $ the vectors from (\ref{eq:dotproduct_rvectors}) but in the standard basis rotated by $U$.
 Moreover, we also show in \ref{sapp:geom_exp_rob} that such robustness is proportional to the sum-negativity in the case of qubit states, i.e $\mathbb{E}_{j}\left[\mathcal{N}_{\left[U\right]}^{(s)}\left(\rho_{j}\right)\right]=\left(1+\sqrt{3}\right)\mathcal{R}_{\mathcal{W}_{n}\left[U\right]}\left(\vec{\rho}\right)$.
 Because of the proportionality of measures, we continue our discussion of examples in terms of the robustness quantifier alone.
 The sets of qubit states $\vec{\rho}$ we investigate form a regular polygon in their Bloch representations.
 We say that such sets of states form regular polyhedral cones. \begin{obs} A single-qubit state and sets of 2 and 3 pure-qubit states forming regular polyhedral cones have zero Absolute Wigner Negativity. \end{obs} The set of states with a positive Wigner function, with respect to a fixed basis, is convex and includes pure qubits on the surface.
 Consequently, for every single qubit-state $\ket{\psi}$, one can always find a unitary $U$ such that $U\ket{\psi}$ will match one of the free pure qubit states.

 For a pair of states, without loss of generality, one can assume that they are arranged in a regular cone, $\ket{\psi_1} = \cos \frac{\theta}{4} \ket{0} + \sin \frac{\theta}{4} \ket{1}$ and $\ket{\psi_2} = \sigma_z \ket{\psi_1}$, where $\theta$ is the opening angle of the common cone.
 First, we note that the free set of Wigner negativity is symmetric with respect to the $z$ axis; therefore, $\ket{\psi_2}$ is free whenever $\ket{\psi_1}$ is.
 This allows us to restrict ourselves to $\ket{\psi_1}$.
 Next, we note that for every plane of constant $\theta$ there exists at least one free pure state $\ket{\varphi(\theta)}$.
 Finally, one can always find a rotation $U_z$ around the $z$ axis that $U_z \ket{\psi_1} = \ket{\varphi(\theta)}$.